 The Remington 700 ML/MLS & Ruger 77/50 muzzle loaders have been out of production for years now.
-Those that are out there vary in condition.
+These rifles now vary in condition.
 Some have hardly been used.
 Others used, but well cared for.
 Some have been neglected.
-The condition of these rifles truly runs the full gambit.
+So their condition truly runs the full gambit.
 This is further complicated due to the original design and other 209 modifications sending fouling corrosive gasses throughout the bolt and the receiver.
-Further confusing new owners of these rifles are the variations in kits that may have been fitted over the years.
-Our kits fix blow back issues, and base line the rifle to a solid known good state.
+New owners can be further confused by the various kits that may have been fitted over the years.
+Our kits fix blow back issues, don't rely on most of the parts people tinker with, and base line the rifle to a solid known good state.

 Many folks find their way to this blog from a simple internet search.
 Frequently because they are having trouble like misfires, failure-to-fire, are tired of blow back, etc. Some just want to use Blackhorn 209 powder (which will misfire or blooper if not sealed up).
 Other's have a friend that fixed his woes with our system, or saw a modified rifle at the range using our awesome 209 conversion for Remington 700 ML's and Ruger 77/50 rifles.
 Some just know that there has to be a better way, and there is: you found it in our kits.
 However you got here, and whatever shape your rifle is in, welcome to the best, last conversion you'll ever want on your rifle, and a great source for other hard to find Remington 700 ML parts.